 10. Now gradually increase how much you bend over until you can touch the bowl or chewie.
 Remember, if you see any sign of tension you have moved too quickly.
 Back up a few steps and continue more slowly from there.

-11. Finally, as you are pausing, bending, and feeding him, occasionally play the “trade game” (as described on previous page), always returning the bowl or object to him after he has happily allowed you to take it.
+11. Finally, as you are pausing, bending, and feeding him, occasionally play the “trade game” (see “Teaching Trade”), always returning the bowl or object to him after he has happily allowed you to take it.

 12. Now start the protocol over again at Step 1, with another person in your family serving as the passerby.
 Choose only an adult (or near-adult) who can follow your explicit instructions.
 Continue until your dog is comfortable with all family members approaching him, then repeat with trustworthy visitors, again starting with Step 1.